 - Save time & get paid faster

-Both sentences describe the same application, but the first one simply highlights what exactly the tool is, the second explains how the application benefits you.
+Both sentences describe the same application, but the first one simply highlights what exactly the tool is, and the second explains how the application benefits you.
 Now, granted, if you happen to be looking for a solution that quickly sends invoices as PDFs, then the first headline will grab your attention, but just about everybody in the target audience of this app (freelancers) wants to save time and get paid faster.

 I’m not sure who coined the analogy first, but I’ve heard people using Mario as an example that highlights this difference: